pedro-curto/Resumos-ESof/resumos.md

 - Domain objects autonomously register themselves with the Unit of Work
 - Promotes an object-oriented design and encapsulates persistence logic

+"The usual trick here is to place registration methods in object methods.
+Loading an object from the database registers the object as clean; the setting methods register the object as dirty."

 #### Unit of work controller
 - A dedicated controller component manages the Unit of Work
 - Centralizes management, simplifies client code, and promotes encapsulation

+"Unit of Work handles all reads from the database and registers clean objects whenever they're read"

 #### Class registration
 - Registration occurs at the class level rather than individual objects